kodaline/the-catSCII-artist/README.md

 # The catSCII Artist

 The catSCII artist is a plugin that gives you random facts and uses the `cowsay` package giving them back in ascii art.
-Ask the Cheshire Cat for a random fact in ascii art and wait!
+Ask the Cheshire Cat for a random fact and wait!

 ## Usage